 Yeliu, a mile-long cape in Taiwan, is known for its hoodoos.
 The most famous is Queen's Head, formed by 4,000 years of differential erosion and a lucky break 50 years ago.
-"After it fractured along the grain of the rock in 1962," explains Taiwan's tourism website, "it has resembled the profile of England's Queen Elizabeth when viewed from a certain angle, which is how it has come to be called the Queen's Head."
+It somehow ended up looking like Queen Elizabeth I from some angles.
+Authorities are worried the neck is at risk for collapse.

 Happy-face spider, Hawaii

 Yes, these spiders are indeed happy to see you.
 (Photo: National Science Foundation)

 The Hawaiian happy-face spider exists only on four islands in Hawaii, lurking under leaves in high-altitude forests.
 Different populations have an array of patterns and color morphs, many of which look like a smiling cartoon face.
 It's unclear what adaptive benefit this serves, if any, but it may help protect the spiders from birds.
 It doesn't necessarily save them from people, though, since Cornell University warns ongoing deforestation "will absolutely result in the extinction of this species."